-The Licensing Authority will produce a profile of the areas within the authority, which will assess the local environment and identify local concerns and risks.
-This will be available from March 2016.
+The Licensing Authority has produced six profiles based on the Six Towns in the Borough which will assess the local environment and identify local concerns and risks.

-The profile will take account of a wide range of factors, data and information held by the licensing authority and its partners.
-Responsible Authorities and other relevant organisations will be invited to take part in the preparation of the profile.
+The profile will take account of a wide range of factors, data and information held by the Licensing Authority and its partners.
+Responsible authorities and other relevant organisations will be invited to take part in the preparation of the profile.
 The profile will enable operators to clearly identify the risks and concerns in the community when completing their risk assessment.